 Damping-off can occur in two phases during seedling development, during pre-emergence or post-emergence.
-In the pre-emergence phase, the fungus colonizes the seeds just after sowing, causing seed rot and hindering germination.
-In the post-emergence phase, seedlings growth poorly and the base of the stem starts to rot, visible as soft and slimy stems with water-soaked, gray, brown or black lesions.
+In the pre-emergence phase, the fungus colonizes the seeds just after sowing, causing seed rot and stopping germination.
+In the post-emergence phase, seedlings grow poorly and the base of the stem starts to rot.
+The stem is visible as soft and slimy with water-soaked, gray, brown or black lesions.
 Young plants or trees become chlorotic and start to wilt, eventually toppling down, appearing as if they have been cut off at the base.
 White or gray mold-like growth appears on dead plants or on the soil surface.
 When seedling loss is extensive, replanting may be necessary.

 Damping-off can affect several crops and is caused by fungi of the genus Pythium, which can survive for several years in soil or plant residues.
 They thrive when weather is warm and rainy, soils are excessively moist and plants are densely sown.
 Stressful conditions, such as water-logging or high nitrogen application, weaken the plants and also favor the development of the disease.
 Spores are disseminated via contaminated tools or equipment and mud on clothes or shoes.
 Event though they can attack crops during their whole life cycle, germinating seeds or young seedlings are more susceptible.
 The disease is not necessarily carried over from one season to another in the same place, but rather appears when and where conditions favor infection.